-The applicant is requesting conceptual approval to:
+The applicant is requesting a Certificate of Appropriateness for final approval to:

 - 1. Modify the front porch to include a larger footprint and low walls. - 2.
 Construct a 1-story rear addition with attached uncovered deck. - 3.
 Modify the rear accessory structure to include the removal of two walls and the construction of a second story addition.